fireproof-storage/fp-website/posts/from-mlops-to-point-of-sale-merkle-proofs-and-data-locality.md

 ## Git and BitTorrent’s use of Merkle Trees

-The reliability of proofs in data systems is vital for replication and sync strategies, seen in peer-to-peer (P2P) file sharing networks.
+The reliability of proofs in data systems is vital for replication and sync strategies, seen in peer-to-peer (P2P) file-sharing networks.
 In these networks, verifiable references and proofs ensure data consistency across nodes.
 This is evident in BitTorrent, where [Merkle Trees facilitate efficient data verification](http://cs.wellesley.edu/~cs310/lectures/16.5_hash_apps_slides_handouts.pdf), [reduce torrent file size](http://bittorrent.org/beps/bep_0030.html), and allow [flexible verification](https://www.bitcoinsv.com/from-torrents-to-git-how-merkle-trees-protect-your-files), enhancing data transfer and reliability.

 Immutable data structures like content-addressed public data graphs and trees, offer benefits such as traceability, data integrity, and efficient caching.
 These structures create unique versions of data with each change, ideal for systems prioritizing data integrity.